Smile CDR v2023.05.PRE

 If Smile CDR fails to start or does not appear to be responsive, here are a couple things that you can check:

-• Check whether the container is running by executing the command docker container ls.
+• Check whether the container is running by executing the command docker ps.
 If the container is running, you should see output similar to the following:

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES